Divorce in Colombia: Legal Process and Requirements

 Recognition of Foreign Marriages

-For a Colombian court to process a divorce, the marriage must be recognized in Colombia.
-If the marriage was conducted abroad, the foreign marriage certificate must typically be apostilled (or legalized, depending on the country of origin) and translated into Spanish by an official translator.
+For a Colombian court to process the divorce, the marriage must be legally recognized in Colombia.
+If the wedding occurred abroad, the foreign marriage certificate must be apostilled (or legalized, depending on the country of origin) and officially translated into Spanish.

 Application of Foreign Laws

-In some cases, especially when dealing with the division of assets or child custody, Colombian courts might defer to or consider the laws of the country where the marriage took place or where the majority of the couple's assets are located.
+In some cases, Colombian courts may take into account the laws of the country where the marriage was registered or where most of the couple's assets are located.
+This is particularly relevant when determining property division and child custody agreements.

 Division of Assets Located Abroad